 Now Cool earned her way to this position, and has worked an extremely hard and focused life.
 Under her guidance weak managers have been replaced and companies that would have been ignored or jettisoned are now being properly attended to within the WB empire.
 The article quotes WB saying certain companies wouldn’t have been bought if it wasn’t for Cool.
 The WB empire is now comprised of many dozens of companies with a total annual revenue of 160 billion dollars.
 Almost any way you look at it, this is a large company.

-But I’m not here to discuss the business empire; we are all here to study behavior.
+But I’m not here to discuss the business empire; we’re here to study behavior.
 The behavior of large groups are normally most meaningful, but we can learn something by taking out the microscope and putting the occasional individual on the slide.

 What kind of person is obsessed to the extreme with accumulating wealth, building an empire, and growing only for the sake of growth?
 If this person was a cell in our body, we’d be worried.
 As a member of society, we laud them as leaders and brilliant meta-managers, even calling them “wealth creators” from time to time.

 As we adjust the microscope’s focus it’s doubtful WB or Cool are any of these.
-They are opular, but of value to society?
+They are popular, but are they of value to society?
 A proper evaluation would require an article for another day.
 For now, we want to see if we can zoom in on their soul and describe it.

 The soul of WB is bent on conquest, is insatiable, and highly focused.
 His wealth allows him all his allotted hours to spend with his children and grandchildren.
 Yet he chooses to spend time with business associates instead.
 He’s near death, and every moment becomes more precious than the last.